TransientEnigma/auth-next/README.md

 I worked through practically and coded along with the author of an online course on Youtube called Complete Nextjs fullstack Authentication by Hitesh Choudhary.

-The course covered the following criteria:
+Here are some of the topics I covered in the course:
 1. Introduction and File Structure for Front End:
 Mailtrap,
 Theoretical Build,